usagitoneko97/klara/docs/source/quick_start.rst

 Quick Start
 ===========

-The quickest way to start is to run klara on a python file containing python function that is annotated with type hints.
+The quickest way to start is to run klara on a python file containing a python function that is annotated with type hints.
 E.g. we have a file called ``foo.py``::

     def foo(x: int, y: int, z: str):